 Really good surface poppers to take with you are Hammer Head, Craftbait GT2 & 3, Carpenter twin hook, Patriot Design Master Bomb Jr, Heru Cubera.
 These all make a great surface disturbance and will bring fish up from deeper marks.

-Stick baits work best in calmer conditions anything with a lot of flash that can be worked slowly does the job, stick baits that have the Japanese head dip and roll action are favourites.
+Stick baits work best in calmer conditions anything with a lot of flashes that can be worked slowly does the job, stick baits that have the Japanese head dip and roll action are favourites.

 When you are fishing open watermarks and there is no visible structure to cast at you must pay attention to your surroundings.
 This will give you an edge always scan the area for bait, current lines or any area that looks a little different.
 Your guide will advise on where to cast but they miss things as well.

 Longer casts give your lure more time in the water and increase the chances of raising a fish from deep water make sure your gear is in good order and practise if you must beforehand.
 Things that will help increase distance are; a properly topped up spool, matching your PE to your reel PE10- 20K PE8-18k/14k PE5–10k etc. and sticking to lures that suit your rods casting capabilities.